communitytechnology/communitytechnology.github.io/docs/cck/installing-configuring/_posts/2014-10-14-mesh-hardware-setups.md

 ## Introduction

-When planning and building a network, you will need to install the wireless node or nodes that make the most sense for each site.
-In most cases, a single wireless node on a rooftop or in a window will connect to nearby neighbors and form a mesh.
+When planning and building a network, you will need to install the wireless routers (or nodes) that make the most sense for each site.
+In most cases, a single wireless router on a rooftop or in a window will connect to nearby neighbors and form a mesh.
 In some cases, this wireless node may be connected by Ethernet cable to a gateway connection to the Internet, sharing it with those neighbors.
 In other cases, the node will be connected by Ethernet cable to one or more computers inside the building, some of which may be sharing local applications.

 The instructions below are designed to show you examples of how to set up the hardware in different ways.
 Each configuration listed below describes the settings you should change to make the network work according to your plans.
 These setup examples are based on the recommendations in [Guidelines for Mesh Networks](/docs/cck/networking/guidelines-for-mesh/).

+## Basic Setups

-## Two or more nodes meshing wirelessly
+### Two or more nodes meshing wirelessly

 The most common configuration of wireless nodes is made up of the nodes themselves, the mesh links between nodes, and any users connected to the network.
 It involves two or more wireless nodes, installed with the Commotion software.
 The nodes in the example below are an assortment of omnidirectional nodes, but the specific type doesn’t matter as long as they are within wireless range of each other.